Chapter 1 - Standard Infection Control Precautions (SICPs)

 - Clear/opaque receptacles may also be used for domestic waste at care area level.

-- Orange, Light Blue (laboratory) – Low risk3
+- Orange, light blue (laboratory) – low risk

-- Orange - consists of items which are contaminated or likely to be contaminated with blood and/or body fluids.
+- Orange - consists of items which are contaminated or likely to be contaminated with blood and/or body fluids including saliva.
 Final disposal following heat disinfection is to landfill.

 - Waste which poses ethical, highly infectious or contamination risks.